gbif/hp-new-zealand/get-involved.md

 There are multiple ways you can get involved.
 The sections below provide a brief description of the main ways you can participate.

 ### Make use of the biodiversity data
-Use the data mobilised through the GBIF to support your research or interests, and then acknowledge the use of that data.
+Use the data mobilised through the GBIF network to support your research or interests, and then acknowledge the use of that data.
 For more information see [Using data](/using-data).

 ### Mobilise your biodiversity data
-Become a data publisher by mobilising the biodversity data that your organisation holds through the GBIF network.
+Become a data publisher by mobilising the biodiversity data that your organisation holds through the GBIF network.
 For more information see [Mobilising Biodiversity Data](/mobilising).

 ### Join the conversation